 Where can I get help with debt?

 Millions in the UK struggle with debt, so you’re not alone.
-If you’ve found yourself caught in a net and can’t find a way out, take a look at our debt management hub.
-You’ll find ways to reduce spending, consolidate debt and lower what you owe.
-You’ll also find a host of ideas on how to budget and where to get professional help.
+If you’ve found yourself caught in a net and can’t find a way out, check out our guide to getting out of debt.
+You can also check out a host of ideas on how to budget and where to get professional help.

 Some offers on The Motley Fool UK site are from our partners — it’s how we make money and keep this site going.
 But does that impact our ratings?
 Nope.
 Our commitment is to you.
 If a product isn’t any good, our rating will reflect that, or we won’t list it at all.
 Also, while we aim to feature the best products available, we do not review every product on the market.
 Learn more here.
 The statements above are The Motley Fool’s alone and have not been provided or endorsed by bank advertisers.
 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 The Motley Fool UK has recommended Barclays, Hargreaves Lansdown, HSBC Holdings, Lloyds Banking Group, Mastercard, and Tesco.